judithmichael/judithmichael.github.io/_projects/iop.md

 we have the vision to enable a new level of cross-domain collaboration by providing semantically adequate and context-aware data from production, development, and usage in real-time on an appropriate level of granularity.
 The central scientific approach is the introduction of Digital Twins and Digital Shadows.
-The Cluster of Excellence will design and implement a conceptual reference infrastructure for the Internet of Production that enables the generation and application of Digital Shadows.
+The Cluster of Excellence designs and implements a conceptual reference infrastructure for the Internet of Production that enables the generation and application of Digital Shadows.
 The vision of IoP is to enable a new level of cross-domain collaboration by providing semantically adequate and context-aware data from production, development, and usage in real-time,